Meet our team of dedicated professionals leading the way for advancements in the sign industry.

 Ms. Budev has published numerous articles and spoken around the world on the global sign industry, international commerce, integrated design and sustainability.
 She received her Bachelor’s Degree in International Studies and Political Science from Miami University and has worked in business development and strategic operations for more than 15 years with top technology companies and nonprofits, such as Compaq Computers, Hewlett-Packard, Trilogy Software, and RosettaNet.
-She lives with her son, husband, and black lab in Washington DC.
+She lives with her husband, son and rescue black lab in Washington DC.

 Emmalee Denkler, Program Manager